 - Graphs.
 The graphs show usage trends for all clients on your network.
 By default, these graphs show data over the last two hours.
-You can click in the graph to view details in a popup window, or click and the last two hours.
-You can click in the graph to view details in a popup window, or click are trended to be a set of the set of the last two hours.
-You can click in the graph to view details in a popup window, or click are trended to be a set of the set of the last two hours.
-You can click in the graph to view details in a popup window, or click are trended to be a set of the set of - Watched Clients.
+You can click in the graph to view details in a popup window, or click in the top right corner, to change the reported time interval. - Watched Clients.
 If any clients are on the watched list, then a Watched Clients table displays on the Overview page, as shown in Figure 148.
 You can click the client name link to go to the Clients > Diagnostics page.
-Find more information about "Troubleshooting Client Issues" on page 213.
+Find more information about "" on page 215.